 11. Bone disorders

-The caffeine in the green tea is found to inhibit the absorption of various nutrients in the food one among them is calcium.
+The caffeine in green tea is found to inhibit the absorption of various nutrients in the food one among them is calcium.
 To make things worse it also increases the rate at which calcium is excreted from the body.
-This will eventually lead to reduced amount of calcium in the bones.
+This will eventually lead to the reduced amount of calcium in the bones.
 The reduction in calcium content in the bone would mean only one thing, it leads to bone disease like osteoporosis.

 According to a study conducted by the University of Connecticut, high consumption of green tea extracts leads to lower volume, low mineral content and reduction in volume and thickness of the bone.

 The common type of allergies caused by the consumption of green tea are eczema and hives.
 In some cases individuals experience some kind of tingling sensation on the face, throat, tongue and lips.